-The British and the Malayan Communist Party (MCP) are vying for the post-colonial soul of the country.
+The United Kingdom and the Malayan Communist Party (MCP) are vying for the post-colonial soul of the country.

-From the start, it wasn’t going to be easy for the British.
+From the start, it wasn’t going to be easy for the British military.

 Malaya, you see, was in that awkward situation so common wherever Europeans decided to plant a flag: One border, two ethnicities.